lcnr/rubot/README.md

 # rubot

 A rust library for easily usable game bots.
-While these controllers are a lot weaker and slower than a specialized engine like [Stockfish], they are good enough be a challenge in most games.
+While these controllers are a lot weaker and slower than a specialized engine like [Stockfish], they are good enough to be a challenge in most games.

 Integrating `rubot` in your project should be possible in about half an hour while only requiring less than a total of **100** lines of code.
 If this is not the case for your project, please create an issue on github.